-The TTRS launch means that Triumph’s Thruxton Range nomenclature now mirrors that of its ‘Modern Roadster‘ range, which all have a ‘standard’, ‘R’ and ‘RS’ model.
+The TTRS launch means that Triumph’s Thruxton Range nomenclature now mirrors that of its modern roadster range, which all have a standard, R and RS model.

-Firstly, in terms of modification to the power plant, Triumph claims the TTRS delivers 8PS more power than the Thruxton R. That’s an increase on the ‘R’ model – from 97PS/ 96 bhp at 6,750 rpm to 105 PS/103 bhp (77 kW) @ 7,500 rpm
+Firstly, Triumph claims the modified power plant of the new TTRS delivers 8PS more power than the Thruxton R. That’s an increase on the R model from 97PS/ 96 bhp at 6,750 rpm to 105 PS/103 bhp (77 kW) @ 7,500 rpm

 More Torque Lower Down